 With 9 rooms in total, all located on the first floor, you might not find grand interior flourishes but what you will find are clean, comfortable rooms with high ceilings, sash windows and creaky floorboards.
 The original old island house charm has been pepped up with pretty fabrics by the likes of Designers Guild and Pierre Frey, as well as Egyptian cotton sheets and goose down pillows.

 It's worth mentioning that some of the twin rooms are on the cosy side, and most of the beds are standard width (rather than queen- or kingsize) pine frames; but this is a place which sets out to be comfy rather than grand, and we slept very well.
-All rooms have tea- and coffee-making facilities, but don’t expect to find the usual distractions like a minibar or TV (unless you're staying in Ardskenish, which has a flat-screen TV and a DVD player); bring a stack of good books instead.
+All rooms have tea- and coffee-making facilities, but don’t expect to find the usual distractions like a minibar or TV (unless you're staying in one of the Superior Doubles, Ardskenish, which has a flat-screen TV and a DVD player); bring a stack of good books instead.